onnx/onnx/docs/Operators.md

 ### <a name="RotaryEmbedding"></a><a name="rotaryembedding">**RotaryEmbedding**</a>

   RotaryEmbedding is the implementation of rotary positional embeddings (RoPE) based on the paper https://arxiv.org/pdf/2104.09864.
-  The positions are represented as rotation matrices that are multiplied to query and key before the inner product of query and key is taken.
+  The key advantage of RoPE is that it allows the model to understand both the absolute position of a token and the relative distances between tokens.
+This is achieved through a rotational mechanism where the extent of rotation is computed based on the token's absolute position (position_ids).

+  The rotational mechanism is defined by sine and cosine functions that are used to represent the rotation angles.
+  For each token in the sequence, its positional embedding is computed by rotating its embedding vector.
+This is done by splitting the embedding vector into two halves and applying the rotation matrix to each half of the embedding vector.
+The rotation matrix is parameterized by the token's position in the sequence.
+The rotated halves of the embedding vector are concatenated to form the final positional embedding for each token.
+The rotated positional embeddings are used in the self-attention mechanism.
+The rotation ensures that the model captures both absolute and relative positional information.

-  Rotary embeddings are defined using the below functions:
+  Rotary embeddings are defined using the following algorithm:

       def rotate_half(x):
           """Rotates half the hidden dims of the input."""